Spanish women shine in dark year for men

 "It's true that women are bringing a lot of success to Spanish sport at the moment and hopefully that will continue."

-Belmonte set two world records on the opening day in Doha and on both occasions defeated favourite Katinka Hosszu, voted best female swimmer of the year for 2014.
+Belmonte set two world records on the opening day in Doha and on both occasions defeated favorite Katinka Hosszu, voted best female swimmer of the year for 2014.

-Belmonte became the first woman to go under two minutes in the 200 metres butterfly and later beat Hosszu again and broke the Hungarian's world record in the 400 metres individual medley.
+Belmonte became the first woman to go under two minutes in the 200 meters butterfly and later beat Hosszu again and broke the Hungarian's world record in the 400 meters individual medley.

 "Spanish women are in a great moment," Belmonte, who is from Badalona in Catalonia, told As.